AccountableFederatedMachineLearning/etb/README.md

 If the connection to hyperledger succeeds, the two nodes should start interacting with each other.

+# Browser interface

+Under `localhost:5000` the program provides a status page that can allows one to track updates in the browser.
+(If the factsheet demonstrator was installed as described in Section [Build](#Build), it will show the factsheet).

 # REST interface

-- `http GET localhost:5000` provides a status page that can be used to track updates

 - `http GET localhost:5000/facts` lists all facts on the node in JSON format